ReDI-School/java-intermediate-berlin-2019-winter-website/docs/lessons/22-libraries.md

 - create your own library
 - use library in different project

-## why do need to create libraries
+## why do we need to create libraries